willjones11/willjones11/README.md

 - 👋 Hi, I’m @willjones11
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently learning LIME models
 - 📫 How to reach me will.jones11@outlook.com and www.linkedin.com/in/williamfjones11/

 <!---